wilbertaristo/wilbertaristo/README.md

 ## 🔭 I’m currently working on

-- Building my portfolio website, handmade from scratch with NextJs 13 and framer-motion for animations.
-No templates, no website builder, nada.
-Stay tuned for the release!

 - Starting to share some of my adventurous projects.
-You can read about them in [my blog](https://aristo.hashnode.dev/)!
+You can read about them in [my blog](https://blog.wilbertaristo.com)!
 Will be adding more in the near future 😉

 ## 🛠️ Notable Projects

-- [**Webpacker migration skeleton**](https://aristo.hashnode.dev/webpacker-to-jsbundling-rails-migration) - A full guided skeleton for JavaScript bundling migration from `Webpacker` into `jsbundling-rails`
+- [**Webpacker migration skeleton**](https://blog.wilbertaristo.com/webpacker-to-jsbundling-rails-migration) - A full guided skeleton for JavaScript bundling migration from `Webpacker` into `jsbundling-rails`
+- [**Portfolio website**](https://wilbertaristo.com) - A portofolio website developed from scratch using NextJs 13 and framer-motion for animations.
+No templates, no website builder, and definitely no outsourced work were ever used.
+100% handmade with passion.
-- [**Watercooler chatbot**](https://aristo.hashnode.dev/homemade-watercooler-chat-bot) - A simple automation bot that posts watercooler questions in a targeted Slack channel for team bonding.
+- [**Watercooler chatbot**](https://blog.wilbertaristo.com/homemade-watercooler-chat-bot) - A simple automation bot that posts watercooler questions in a targeted Slack channel for team bonding.
 - [**Agora Sports**](https://capstone2021.sutd.edu.sg/projects/agora-sports) - A one-stop mobile application for sport venue bookings, connecting with other sportspeople, and training programmes powered by VR and Computer Vision.

 ... and more projects in [my repository](https://github.com/wilbertaristo?tab=repositories)